a guide for creative business owners

-What elements make up a brand?
+What makes up a brand?

 A brand is an experience—we’ve established that already.
 An experience has scads of pieces to it, whether it’s a trip to Disney World or a wedding reception or a cocktail hour at a boutique hotel.

-A visual representation of your business’ name.
+A visual representation of your business’ name

-The distinct set of colors used by your brand and exactly how they are used in different situations.
+The distinct set of colors used by your brand and exactly how they are used in different situations

 The words and phrases you use to talk about the work you do, the people you serve, and the things you believe in.